filippolipparini/cdsvd/README.md

        of spectra (they correspond to the number of rows and columns of the matrix that has to be decomposed using the SVD.).

      The following command

        ./cdsvd 301 100

      produces the SVD spectra starting from 100 spectra each with 301 values and corresponds to the output produced by the spectrum program as in the previous example.

      OUTPUT:

      - sing_val.dat: a formatted file containing the singular values of the spectra matrix.

      - sing_cd.dat: a formatted file containing, for each singular value, the corresponding SVD spectrum

      - average.dat: a formatted file containing the average spectrum.

      COMPILING:

      cdsvd.f90 requires to be linked to a lapack library, for instance:

        gfortran -o cdsvd -lblas -llapack

+In the example directory, the input file for the spectrum program, and subsequently the cdsvd one, are given, and can be used to run the examples described above.
+The output files produced by both programs are given as a reference in the example/ref_files folder.